opencelium/opencelium/docs/gettinginvolved/installation.rst

 Install Application:
 ==================

-Download and unzip application, and create a link for it.
+Download and unzip application, and create a link for it

 .. code-block:: sh
 	:linenos: